 Jennifer Kate Brand

 There is a momentum building toward the establishment of residential landscapes that are tailored to local climates, water budgets, and reducing fertilizer and pesticide run-off.
 As our population increases, it will only become more important.
 The success of the movement toward sustainable landscapes involves industry professionals adopting responsible practices and it also requires homeowners to re-imagine the traditional home landscape.
-Instead of picturing yards of green lawn and hedges, we should be embracing what we have.
+Instead of picturing yards of green lawn and hedges, we should be embracing what we have and providing habitat for what we want to keep.
 California is an incredible place to live.
 We have one of the best climates for living and growing in the world; our yards should reflect this and relate to our homeland.